 While hospitals are places you go to get treated for disease, consider that many different bacteria and viruses pass through hospitals each day on the skin and in the bodies of other patients.

-One in 25 hospital patients have at least one healthcare-associated infection (HAI), and in 2011, more than 700,000 people fell prey to HAIs, according to the Centers for Disease Control and Prevention.
+One in 25 hospital patients have at least one healthcare-associated infection (HAI), and in 2011, more than 700,000 people fell prey to HAIs, according to the

 Three in 10 Americans naturally carry staph bacteria in their noses, where the organisms lie dormant unless they have the chance to enter the blood stream through an opening—a surgical wound, for example.
 Up to 85 percent of staph infections are caused by a patient's own bacteria.